sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl describe node worker-1

-unknown flag is when it is not communiting with master
+unknown flag is when it is not communicating with master node

 top